-The First Million is the Hardest to Make
+Why the First Million is the Hardest to Make

 It's true that it's easier for the rich to get richer.
 That first million is by far the toughest to make.
 But once you're there, it gets much easier to make the next million.

 Let's look at what it takes to accumulate your first million.
 Assume you regularly invest a monthly amount at a given return.
 Using the power of compounding, the table below shows you how many years it will take you to reach your first million.
 We'll assume you're starting from zero.

+That was the hard part.
 As we've already mentioned, after you reach your first million it takes less time to make your second.
 When you start from $1 million, you can take advantage of the effect of compounding on that first $1 million.

-If you consistently put away as much as you can afford, it is possible to have $2 million in 26 years if you contribute the maximum to your 401(k) and achieve a 10% return.
+If you consistently put away as much as you can afford, it is possible to have $2 million in 25 years if you contribute the maximum to your 401(k) and achieve a 10% return.
 Even better, some companies will match some of your contribution, helping you reach your million-dollar goal even faster.

-The taxman even wants to help, too.
+The taxman wants to help, too.
 He'll give you a break when you save in tax deferred accounts like 401(k)s and IRAs.
 If you are in the 25% marginal tax bracket and you contribute $200, your out of pocket cost is only $150.
 Now you have a little more money to contribute to help you become a millionaire even sooner.